Evolve-Git/RecyclerView/README.md

-Messing around with recycle view and steam api.
+Messing around with recyclerview and steam api.
+Requires a valid steam APIkey in CONST.kt